mtelewa/fitness-tracker/README.md

 <img src="documentation/design/tritanopia.png" alt="tritanopia" width="60%">
 </p>

-As can be seen, there is still enough contrast between the text and the background.
+As can be seen, there is still enough contrast between the content and the background.

+### Database

 - - -